 Description and review of the 6th Annual Sacramento Farm-to-Fork Festival.
 The festival is held annually in September on Capitol Mall.

 It was a perfect day – in the high 70’s with a light breeze.
-Festival organizers encourage use of alternative means of transportation, so I had seriously considered taking advantage of the offer from Sacramento Regional Transit (free rides on bus and light rail for event day participants).
+As festival organizers encourage use of alternative means of transportation, I had seriously considered taking advantage of the offer from Sacramento Regional Transit (free rides on bus and light rail for event day participants).
 I went so far as to print out the free pass from the RT website before deciding to reserve a parking space.
 Parking at one of the nearby City parking garages was only $5 and provided me added flexibility.
 A free supervised bike valet is also available for those who choose to bike to the event.

 A lot was happening in Downtown Sacramento that Saturday.
 There were long lines of adults and children queued up at the Sacramento Convention Center for the 21st Annual Sacramento Reptile Show.
 One of these years I am going to have to check it out!
 I have noticed previously that it always seems to attract large crowds!

 As often is the case, there was at least one – if not more – events taking place in Capitol Park.
-Two fire trucks with ladders extended had an American flag flying in the breeze between them over a park entrance on L Street for the 16th Annual California Firefighters Memorial Ceremony.
+Two fire trucks with ladders extended had an American flag flying in the breeze between them over a park entrance on L Street.
+The event was the 16th Annual California Firefighters Memorial Ceremony.
 This year the ceremony honored 37 fallen firefighters.

 After parking I made my way the short distance to Capitol Mall.
 My plan was to stroll down Capitol Mall from 8th to 3rd Streets and then to cross to the other side of the street on the way back.
 At 8th Street there was a checkpoint where backpacks and bags where checked before one entered.
 This end of the Festival hosted a kid’s zone which included a small Ferris wheel for children.
 Other attractions at the free family-friendly event included a petting zoo and a stretch in the median set up for corn hole.
 The corn hole appeared to be very popular with the kids.